de4a-eu/toop-connector-ng/README.md

 * The semantic mapping service invocation was removed.
 The old solution was not satisfying.
 * The "multiple DPs" option was removed.
 This responsibility was moved to the DC.
 * The TOOP Directory was replaced by the DSD (Data Service Directory)
+* No more usage of ASIC

 What is now contained in the TOOP Connector NG:
-* Support for creating ASIC containers (as before in toop-interface)
-* Support for creating XHE envelopes (new)
 * Support for performing dynamic discovery lookups (as before)
 * Support for Schematron validation of the EDM Requests and Responses (as before)
 * Support for querying the DSD (new - was previously the TOOP Directory)